Stories from the Great Loop

 I was thinking junk yard watch dog when I came to an ‘OPENN’ sign painted on an old boat transom with Gasparilla Island Maritime Museum etched into two sea planks above it.
 A little further was “WHidden’s Marina.
 Cold Beer, Soda, Ice, Gas, Live Bait, Boat Ramp, Boat Ways, Dockage, Tackle.
 Since 1925.”
 A more modern “Seriously We’re OPEN” was propped next to it.

 The newsletter I found inside describes the museum as a lot of museum in a small space.
 That is an understatement.
-In three small rooms there is not a wall, shelf, counter or cranny without something crammed on, in or hanging from it.
-Most of it is maritime, some local historical artifacts.
+In three small rooms there is not a wall, shelf, counter, crook or cranny without something crammed on, in or hanging from it.
+Most of it is maritime, along with some local historical artifacts.
 The most valuable is surely a pair of beautiful 1920’s fighting fish chairs made of Honduras mahogany.
 The sign says that Hemingway and Zane Gray fought fish from them.

 What captivated me was the personal nature of the museum, centered around the life and times of Captain Sam Whidden who built the building housing the museum and current marina in 1926.
 There are pictures of him in a stiff uniform, having lied about his age to serve in the trenches of the Great War.
 There's s picture of him and his wife Leslie on board a boat, him the rough and tumble local boy and her looking saucy enough to be a New York flapper.
 What a couple they must have been.